5 Online Events Registration Platforms Worth Considering

 – They commit to release updates on a monthly basis.
 Let’s see if they can deliver.

-For some reason this blog never talked properly about the Eventbee team.
-They’ve been playing against the big guys and defended themselves with a clear price structure in mind: $1 flat fee.
-That is I guess also the reason why they made it to my list, they always believed in a different approach.
+The Eventbee team have been playing against the big guys and defended themselves with a clear price structure in mind: $1 flat fee.
+That is, I guess, also the reason why they made it to my list, they always believed in a different approach.

 – $1 flat fee, regardless of the price of the ticket